Space-based optical lattice clocks as gravitational wave detectors in search for new physics: Conclusion and discussions

 Combining response and noise, we define the sensitivity curve of a single OLC detector according to Eq.~\eqref{sen_singleDEF} and plot it as a function of frequency in Fig.~\ref{fig:sensitivity_curve}.
 Our analyses reveal that, a single OLC detector has poorer detection capabilities at high frequencies compared to LISA and slightly better at low frequencies, but the advantage over LISA is not much pronounced.
 Accordingly, we explored the potential of using a pair of OLC detectors for cross-correlation to achieve SGWB detection as shown in Fig.~\ref{fig:detector_config_corr}, which is economical and with a stable orbit.
 Our analyses indicate that the effective sensitivity curve of a pair of cross-correlated OLC detectors is about an order of magnitude higher than that of a single detector (see Fig.~\ref{fig:sensitivity_curve}).
 This improvement in sensitivity is particularly evident across the entire frequency range, making the cross-correlation method a powerful tool for detecting SGWB.

+The instability of OLCs remains a critical challenge for achieving optimal sensitivity.
+While current OLC precision levels $\sim10^{-19}$ are sufficient for initial implementations, further advancements in frequency stability to $\sim10^{-20}$ or better will be essential for fully realizing the potential of OLC-based GW detection.
+Continued progress in clock technology, including improved interrogation schemes and noise reduction techniques, will be vital to overcome this limitation and expand the detection capabilities of future OLC systems.

+We also investigated the impact of OLC instability on the sensitivity of the proposed detection scheme.
+Our analysis reveals that the current state-of-the-art OLC precision, with fractional frequency instability at the level of $\sim10^{-19}$, surpasses LISA around $(0.1, 1) \, \rm Hz$.
+Further improvements in OLC stability, reaching levels of $\sim10^{-20}$ or $\sim10^{-21}$, would dramatically enhance the sensitivity across the entire frequency range, particularly in the low-frequency regime $(10^{-3}, 10^{-2}) \, \rm Hz$.
+Such advancements could open up new opportunities for detecting more GW sources which provides a unique window into unexplored aspects of fundamental physics and cosmology.

 Finally, we comment that the ability to surpass established detectors such as LISA further emphasizes the potential of the OLC detectors in GW astronomy.
-However, challenges remain in implementing the proposed method, such as mitigating noise sources, finding an optimal configuration for cross-correlation, etc. These issues ought to be addressed in the forthcoming study so that the technical prospects of space-based OLCs as gravitational wave detectors can be further consolidated.
+However, challenges remain in implementing the proposed method, such as mitigating noise sources, finding an optimal configuration for cross-correlation, developing signal extraction techniques or advanced data processing methods to suppress PSN, etc. These issues ought to be addressed in the forthcoming study such as using dynamical decoupling methods \cite{Kolkowitz2016RN2902} on cross-correlation for SGWB detection, or applying entangled quantum states \cite{Bohnet2014spinSqueeze} to achieve lower noise level of OLCs, so that the technical prospects of space-based OLCs as gravitational wave detectors can be further consolidated.